thomas-touhey/cahute/docs/internals/links.rst

         See `#3 <https://gitlab.com/cahuteproject/cahute/-/issues/3>`_
         for more context.

-    Once this is done, the link is created with the previously selected medium and protocol.

-    Otherwise, if libusb support has been disabled, the function returns :c:macro:`CAHUTE_ERROR_IMPL`.
+    If the device opening yields ``LIBUSB_ERROR_NOT_SUPPORTED``,
+    it means that the device is running a driver that is not supported by libusb.

+        On Windows, in this case, we look for a USB device with a device address equal to the libusb port number, obtained using
+        |libusb_get_port_number|_, then:

+        * If the underlying driver to the device is identified as CESG502, we use the USB device interface as a :c:macro:`CAHUTE_LINK_MEDIUM_WIN32_CESG` medium;
+        * Otherwise, we look for disk drive then volume devices via bus relations, and use the volume device interface as a :c:macro:`CAHUTE_LINK_MEDIUM_WIN32_UMS` medium.

-    If medium initialization has been successful, the function will then initialize the protocol using the common protocol initialization procedure; see :ref:`internals-link-protocol-initialization`.
+    Once all is done, the link is created with the selected medium and protocol.
+The function will then initialize the protocol using the common protocol initialization procedure; see
+    :ref:`internals-link-protocol-initialization`.

 :c:func:`cahute_open_simple_usb_link`
     This function is a convenience function, using mostly public functions